Bigbrownclockk/Pyprojects/README.md

 Pyprojects that I'm messing around with for learning purposes

 # Content
-1. libs related to the scripts I'm using 2
+1. Libs related to the scripts I'm using 2
-2. script that does varius PDF related operations
+2. Script that does varius PDF related operations